zynksoftware/Zynk-Workflow/docs/_documentation/Key-Concepts-Section/Zynk-Objects.md

 redirect_from: "/article/47-zynk-objects"
 title: Zynk Objects
 ---
 Zynk Objects are a flexible way to handle both static and dynamic content such as text values, file names, URL's or lists.
-Most of the [Tasks]] settings in Zynk accept a Zynk Object. [[Variable](tasks]]-settings-in-zynk-accept-a-zynk-object. [[variable) values are also Zynk Objects.
+Most of the [Tasks](tasks) settings in Zynk accept a Zynk Object.
+[Variables](variables) values are also Zynk Objects.

 ## Editing the Value of a Zynk Object
 From the task settings list or variable collection editor, click on the setting to edit, then either click the ellipsis (...) button or press F4.